CosmWasm/docs-deprecated/tutorials/storage/indexes.md

 # Indexes

-Indexes are key structures that enables iteration over primary keys using value information.
-Here is an example for understanding it.
+Indexes are key structures that enable iteration over primary keys using value information.
+Here is an example for understanding them.

-Let's assume a model: there are multiple tokens in the system, each token has unique owner.
+Let's assume a model: there are multiple tokens in the system, each token has a unique owner.
 An owner must be related to a token.
 Tokens must be queryable by owner.

 ```rust